OCTB / Nexus Trigger / Qualifier

 Access type, Access size Data value - Configurable.

-Qualify when Trace is OFF - When data needs to be traced while the sub-switch is in the OFF state, Qualify when Trace is OFF option must be checked and the event configured.
-When both options are checked, data accesses matching the configured criteria will be traced regardless of the sub-switch state, that is when the sub-switch is ON or OFF.
+Qualify when Trace is OFF - This option must be checked and the event configured when data needs to be traced while the sub-switch is in the OFF state.
+When both options are checked, data accesses that match the configured criteria will be traced, regardless of whether the sub-switch is in ON or OFF state.

-Qualify - Qualify check box settings control and define what is recorded in the trace buffer while the sub-switch is ON (* 1 * area on the left picture).
+Qualify - This setting controls and define what is recorded in the trace buffer while the sub-switch is ON (* 1 * area on the left picture).

 The On-Chip trace buffer is quickly used up when starting trace with the application program start.
 Configure a trigger event when the target application needs to be traced around a certain event only.